SamHarbi/PersonalCV/README.md

 # PersonalCV
-Just a place to host my CV
+Just a place to host my CV.
+I also have a personal website here: https://samharbi.github.io/